mdbs99/james/README.md

 *Lazarus* has all requirements to compile this library.

-If you are using an old Delphi version as Delphi 7, you might need to download:
+If you are using an old *Delphi* version as *Delphi 7*, you might need to download:
-- [DUnit](http://dunit.sourceforge.net/) — An Xtreme testing framework for Delphi programs
+- [DUnit](http://dunit.sourceforge.net/) — An Xtreme testing framework for *Delphi* programs

 You might need to include *DUnit*, *FastMM4* and *mORMot* paths into the search path of `TestAll`.
 Besides that, you should include Test sources: